Blood River (TV series): Synopsis

 Blood River, an organization formed by the Su, Xie, Mu families, is led by the patriarch.
 Under him is a direct assassin unit called Spider-Shadow, which has the power to topple sects and strike down royals.
 When the patriarch is poisoned during a mission, the fragile alliance between the three clans shatters, plunging them into a ruthless struggle for power.

 Su Muyu (played by Gong Jun), leader of the elite Spider-Shadow unit, protects the dying patriarch on a perilous quest for a cure and becomes entangled in the deadly conflict that follows.
-Together with the elder Su Zhe (played by Qiao Zhenyu) and his childhood friend Su Changhe (played by Chang Huasen), Su Muyu fights for Blood River, striving to lead its members toward hope and light.
+Together with the elder Su Zhe (played by Qiao Zhenyu) and his childhood friend Su Changhe (played by Chang Huasen), Su Muyu launches the "Other Shore Plan" to draw Blood River out of the shadows and forge a new destiny free from being anyone's blade.
 As political schemes and hidden ambitions come to the surface, he uncovers the long-buried secrets of his own past.
 Torn between loyalty, destiny, and survival, he remains steadfast in his convictions.